 Read on for everything we know about Netflix's potential Sweet Tooth season two.

-No release date has been revealed for a second season of Sweet Tooth, but most scripted streaming dramas operate on a one-year production cycle (barring pandemic-related delays).
+No release date has been revealed for the second season just yet, but most scripted streaming dramas at Netflix operate on a one-year production cycle (barring pandemic-related delays).

-If Sweet Tooth were to get a second season on Netflix, the main cast of the series would likely return for the next instalment, led by child star Christian Convery and Game of Thrones actor Nonso Anozie as Gus and Jepperd respectively.
+While it's not been confirmed, it's extremely likely that the main cast of the series will return for the next instalment, led by child star Christian Convery and Game of Thrones actor Nonso Anozie as Gus and Jepperd respectively.

 Here's a refresher on the full Sweet Tooth cast:

 - Christian Convery (Gus)

 - Adeel Akhtar (Dr Aditya Singh)

 Sweet Tooth's second season would need to pick up where the first left off, as Gus and his fellow hybrids fell into the clutches of the villainous General Abbot and scientist associate Dr Singh.

 That's seriously bad news as the unhinged military man wishes to dissect the children as he believes they hold the cure for the plague that has wiped out humanity somewhere in their DNA.

 Meanwhile, Bear has finally managed to make contact Gus' mother – long-thought to be dead – who is revealed to be exiled to Alaska, the very place where the sickness is thought to have originated.